-- ✓ Almost every installation has wives' or spouses' groups. - ✓ Many times groups are formed by families belonging to certain units, ships, air wings, military departments, and divisions. - ✓ There are organizations representing the entire military installation, such as Officer's Wives (Spouses) Clubs, Enlisted Wives Clubs, All-Ranks Wives Clubs, as well as their counterparts in the retired community.
+✓ Almost every installation has wives' or spouses' groups.

+✓ Many times groups are formed by families belonging to certain units, ships, air wings, military departments, and divisions.

+✓ There are organizations representing the entire military installation, such as Officer's Wives (Spouses) Clubs, Enlisted Wives Clubs, All-Ranks Wives Clubs, as well as their counterparts in the retired community.

 Groups generally meet monthly from September through May or June.
+Many of the groups have special 'signup' activities in August or September, and again in January.
+These are an excellent opportunity to recruit for your agency.
+Most clubs generally sponsor a monthly program of interest to members, and it is often possible to offer to do a presentation highlighting your activity.
+To do so, contact the Public Affairs Office for referral to the appropriate club officers.

-Many of the groups have special 'signup' activities in August or September, The Early Recruiter Gets the...
+The Early Recruiter Gets the...

 One of the best times to involve military members is early in their residence in your community.
 In the time that they are jobhunting, they are very open to volunteer activity.
-This is enlightened self-interest, for it gives them contacts and acquaintances in the civilian community.
+This is enlightened selfinterest, for it gives them contacts and acquaintances in the civilian community.
 It also continues the sense of accomplishment that is vital to all people.